bysnupy/blog/kubernetes/k8s__pleg_unhealthy_blog_eng.md

 }
 ```

 After getting all Pods, the last "relist" time is updated as current timestamp.
-In other words, `Healthy()` can be evaluated by using this updated timestamp.
+In other words, "Healthy()" can be evaluated by using this updated timestamp.

 ```go
 //// pkg/kubelet/pleg/generic.go - relist()